epolonsky/ChIP-Seq_Project/DesignDocV1.md

     E[Peak identification with MacS2]-->F[BED file creation];
     F[BED file creation]-->G[Output: Human readable genome browser];
 ```
 The workflow steps must be completed in this order as the output of one step is necessary as the input of the next step.
-Steps should not be hardcoded (other than the reference genome which is simple to swap out) as this pipeline must be able to analyze different ChIP-seq and ATAC-seq data than strictly what is provided in the paper.
+Steps should not be hardcoded (other than the reference genome which is simple to swap out) as this pipeline must also be able to analyze ChIP-seq and ATAC-seq data other than what is provided in the paper.

 1. Obtain raw ChIP-Seq and ATAC-Seq data from the provided paper (or from NCBI/PlasmoDB databases)
 2. Quality trimming using trimmomatic  -> Use parameters SLIDINGWINDOW:4:30 MINLEN:35